ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/document-lists.md

 # Document list

-The document list feature, provided by a separate plugin, is based on a completely different approach tha the original {@link features/lists lists feature}.
+The document list feature is based on a completely different approach than the regular list.
 Unlike regular list, which is a content block in itself, the document list plugin will let any part of the content be part of a list.
 Content blocks and elements – such as blockquotes, tables, paragraphs, and others – can now be put inside a list item, ensuring the continuity of numbering and retaining indentation.

 Just like regular lists, the document list feature supports both ordered and unordered lists.